 As the quitting-time horn sounded on the afternoon of August 29, 1907, the Quebec Bridge-nearing completion after four years of construction-collapsed.
-Earlier that same day, local engineer Norman McLure, after writing letters outlining his concerns of key structural members, had finally travelled to New York to meet with supervising engineer Theodore Cooper.
+Earlier that same day, local engineer Norman McLure, after writing letters outlining his concerns of key structural members, had finally travelled to NewYork to meet with supervising engineer Theodore Cooper.
 The Phoenix Bridge Company had disputed McLure's earlier concerns, claiming the beams must have been bent before installation.
 McLure convinced Cooper of the seriousness of the situation, and Cooper immediately telegraphed Quebec: "Add no more load to bridge till after due consideration of facts".
 But it was too late; 75 workers lost their lives.

 The collapse of the Quebec Bridge was catalytic in giving rise to professional engineering in Canada.
 A few years after the collapse, Professor Haultain of the University of Toronto contacted Rudyard Kipling, asking him to prepare a ceremony for newly graduate engineers commensurate with the need to temper engineering influence and hubris with ethics and obligation.
-Kipling enthusiastically responded with The Ritual of the Calling of an Engineer, and the inaugural Iron Ring Ceremony was held April 25, 1925, at the University Club of Montreal.
+Kipling enthusiastically responded with The Ritual of the Calling of an Engineer, and the inaugural Iron Ring Ceremony was held 100 years ago on April 25, 1925, at the University Club of Montreal.
 The first permanent local chapter, or camp, started a week later at the University of Toronto on May 1, 1925.
+Kipling received the Nobel Prize in Literature in 1907, the same year the bridge collapsed.
+If Kipling were alive today he would be horrified.
+How much damage and wealth we've created and how Herculean a task we have to build our cities and societies in a way that protects the planet and provides a dignified life for all.
+Kipling would likely be pleased to see the efforts now underway in Canada to update his Calling of an Engineer.